pitastrudl/wekanwiki/Let's-Encrypt-and-Google-Auth.md

 sudo systemclt start proxybouncer
 ```
 Question: Does this setup imply that everyone will be logged in to Wekan as 'proxybouncer'?
 Is there a way to pass username from Google via headers, etc.?

+Answer: First login to Proxybouncer can limit login domain of G Suite.
+Second login is using Wekan username and password.
+There is no integrated login yet for standalone Wekan like there is for https://sandstorm.io